A data breach occurs when an unauthorized person (hacker) gains access to confidential information for personal or political gain.

 Notable Web Breaches

-The Yahoo breach is the largest web breach ever, while MySpace is second, and LinkedIn third:
+The Yahoo breaches are the largest web breaches ever, followed by MySpace and LinkedIn:

 - MySpace: 359,420,698 accounts

 - LinkedIn: 164,611,595 accounts

 - Adobe: 152,445,165 accounts

 - VK: 93,338,602 accounts